🔴Is Trump About To Start A War? 2025-10-22 18:06

 I understand that there's a lot that they do, but it's like you're telling me there's Americans that can't do those jobs.

-Well, as we saw, I believe it was in uh was it Omaha, Nebraska, plenty of Americans lined up.
+Well, as we saw, I believe it was in, was it Omaha, Nebraska?

-Then they were saying, well, yeah, but who's gonna do the really, really high we don't sh we just don't have enough.
+Then they were saying, well, yeah, but who's going to do the really, really high?

 We don't have enough really skilled engineers, coders, people in tech.

-Okay, then it became and by the way, we don't have enough Americans to fill these stable upper middle income class jobs.
+Okay, then it became, and by the way, we don't have enough Americans to fill these stable, upper, middle-income class jobs.

 So what jobs are left for Americans?

-I don't have a problem if you're doing it honestly.
+I don't have a problem if you're doing it honestly, but you're an American company.

 You can't put Americans in the position where they have to compete with third world slave labor in all income demographics.